Adrielripoll/Adrielripoll/README.md

 ### Hi there, I'm Adriel  👋

 * 🔭 I’m working as Fullstack and Mobile Developer
-* 📱 Learning React Native & RealmDB, with offline first architecture and State Management with Redux environment.
+* 💻 Learning Nest 🐱 and Docker 🐋.
-* 😄 Pronouns: He/Him OR his ? 🤔
+* 😄 Pronouns: He/His